luipir/slic3r-rostock-config/README.md

 =====================

 configuration for Rostock
-link or copty Slicer dir as .Slicer in your home
+link or copy Slic3r dir as .Slic3r in your home